Manohar-H/QAP3_Java_harini/README.md

 - **Problem 1:**
   ![Problem 1 Output](OutputScreenshots/Problem1.png)
 - **Problem 2:**
   ![Problem 2 Output](OutputScreenshots/Problem2.png)
 - **Problem 3:**
   ![Problem 3 Output](OutputScreenshots/Problem3.png)
 - **Problem 4:**
   ![Problem 4 Output](OutputScreenshots/Problem4.png)

 ---

 ## ✅ GitHub Workflow Highlights:
 •	Branching: Each problem was implemented in its own branch.
 •	Commits: Regular, descriptive commits were made throughout the project.
 •	Pull Requests: Each branch was merged via a PR to maintain a clean history.
 •	.gitignore: .class files and unnecessary system files were ignored to keep the repository clean.

 ---

 ## 📄 Feedback and Reflection:

-Please see "Feedback.txt" file for detailed answers regarding the assignment experience.
+- [View Feedback and Reflection Responses](Feedback.txt)for detailed answers regarding the assignment experience.

 ---

 ## 🤝 Contribution and Collaboration
 •	No external collaboration was required apart from utilizing online resources and lecture materials.
 •	All work was independently completed following best practices.